 Invoice Factoring 101

 So, you’ve heard about invoice factoring but aren’t sure how it works or how it could help your business?
 Then, you’ve come to the right place.

 What is Invoice Factoring?

 Invoice factoring is a business-friendly alternative to traditional finance methods that gives your company fast access to the working capital you need, without any strings attached or any debt to repay.
-For example, your business sells its unpaid invoices to a factoring company.
+Simply put, your business sells its unpaid invoices to a factoring company.

 Invoice factoring is also known as accounts receivable factoring or A/R financing.